AstroNvim/docs/src/content/docs/recipes/advanced_lsp.md

 ### Disabling formatting for a list of language servers

-using the `disabled` option you can supply an array like list of language server client names and those clients will be disabled with you format your code either on save, with `<leader>lf`, or with `:Format`.
+using the `disabled` option you can supply an array like list of language server client names and those clients will be disabled with you format your code either on save, with `<Leader>lf`, or with `:Format`.

 ```lua
 {